marcosh/fun-with-categories-talk/fun-with-categories.md

 notes:

-we need to have the same safety which math provides (even more, bacause proof checked)
+we need to have the same safety which math provides (even more, because proof checked)

-still, not too abstract so that it becomes unpractical
+still, not too abstract so that it becomes inpractical

 ---